h0r0m4n/h0r0m4n.github.com/README.md

 © Roman Horokhovatskyy.
 All rights reserved.

-### Documentation

-The content of this README file is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ### Code

 All source code in this repository is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), unless otherwise stated.